-If you have any questions or you're interested in something you don't see listed, contact Clearing Blocks to discuss your project.
+If you have any questions or you're interested in something you don't see listed, contact Jen to discuss your project.

 Once you're ready to pitch your book to an agent, you'll want to write a query letter.
 A query letter is a single page cover letters that describes your book (with a hook and brief synopsis), you, and your previous work (if any).
 Jen will read your manuscript at least twice and then review your letter, offering substantial critical analysis.